meri-leeworthy/meri.garden/posts/TreeKEM.md

 [[Asynchronous ratcheting tree]]

+one question i have is how/when did the issues with [[TreeKEM]] get resolved - seems like definitely better by draft 11?

 ### When does the group key 'evolve'?

 Every change to any key will also mean a change to its parents key, up to and including the root key.
 So the root key is changed most often.